-That Christmas break, I experimented with about 3 different rum cake recipes.
-Then my mom said she remembered Bacardi publishing a rum cake recipe in the 70’s.
+I experimented with about three different recipes, but none of them were quite right.
+Then my mom said she remembered Bacardi publishing a rum cake recipe in the ’70s.

-- Vegetable oil for greasing your bundt pan
+- 2 Tablespoons avocado oil (or vegetable oil), for greasing your bundt pan

 - 1/2 cup water